 Dedicated graphics An add-in graphics card that is installed onto the motherboard as an extra component. which delivers more processing power and a higher quality visual experience compared to integrated graphics, for use in applications that require a lot of computing power such as HD video content and 3D games.

 Integrated Graphics Card

 The combination of CPU and GPU is called integrated graphics.
-Nowadays each processor from Intel (i.e. Core i3, i5, and i7) has integrated GPU, so it is only the matter of motherboard if this feature is supported.
+Nowadays each processor from Intel (i.e. Core i3, i5, and i7) has integrated GPU, so it is only a matter of motherboard if this feature is supported.

-The benefit of an integrated unit is that it is cheaper, which in turns a less expensive while purchasing Laptop or computer.
+The benefit of an integrated unit is that it is cheaper, which in turn a less expensive while purchasing a Laptop or computer.
 An integrated graphics card also generates much less heat than a dedicated video card and uses drastically less power, which improves the overall battery life.
 Integrated graphics cards are perfect for people doing everyday graphics processing.
 This includes watching or editing videos, 2D gaming, and general word processing.
 Such activities aren’t graphics intensive, so a low-end video card is ideal.